 Q: How is an MLP different than if a doctor, nurse, or social worker refers a patient to a civil legal aid agency for help with a legal problem?

 A: At medical-legal partnerships (MLPs), a “lawyer in residence” works on-site in the health care setting, not only providing legal services to patients, but also participating in clinical meetings and providing trainings to health care clinicians and staff.
-MLPs establish formal processes to screen patients’ health-harming social and legal needs, share data between health care and legal partners, communicate about patient-clients, and jointly set service and evaluation priorities that reflect their shared mission.
+MLPs establish formal processes to screen patients’ health-related social and legal needs, share data between health care and legal partners, communicate about patient-clients, and jointly set service and evaluation priorities that reflect their shared mission.
 There is also a formal agreement between the health and legal organizations.

 Q: What setting does a medical-legal partnership work best in?

 A: The medical-legal partnership approach can be adapted in a variety of settings.
-Medical-legal partnerships currently operate 294 health care institutions, including 45 children’s hospitals, 77 HRSA-funded health centers, and an increasing number of institutions that serve veterans and the elderly.
+Medical-legal partnerships currently operate in 333 health care organizations, including 98 HRSA-funded health centers, 33 children’s hospitals, 25 VA medical centers, and an increasing number of institutions that serve the elderly.

 Q: How are medical-legal partnership programs funded?